semi-lab/semi-lab.github.io/_news/announcement_1-5.md

 related_posts: false
 ---

-Dr. Akin was selected as one of winners of the International Research Awards on Computer Aided Design in Mechanical Engineering.&#x1F44D;
+Dr. Akin was selected as one of the winners of the International Research Awards on Computer Aided Design in Mechanical Engineering.&#x1F44D;